 So, I really love going through the bearish case on the stocks that I want to invest in or already hold in my portfolio.

-It can give me a fresh perspective and helps me understand and evaluate the risks involved.
+It can give me a fresh perspective and help me understand and evaluate the risks involved.

 Now, let’s move on to the second difference between Yahoo Finance Plus and Seeking Alpha Premium.